CodeYourFuture/curriculum/content/js1/blocks/generalise/index.md

 {{<note type="exercise" title="exercise">}}

 What do you think the test output will be when the test runs?
-Remember to think in terms of targetOutput and currentOutput.
+Remember to think in terms of `targetOutput` and `currentOutput`.

 How can you approach implementing the logic for this function each time?